redhat-developer/odo/website/docs/command-reference/registry.md

 odo uses the portable *devfile* format to describe the components. odo can connect to various devfile registries to download devfiles for different languages and frameworks.

-You can connect to available public devfile registries, or you can install your own [Secure Registry](/docs/architecture/secure-registry).
+You can connect to publicly available devfile registries, or you can install your own [Secure Registry](/docs/architecture/secure-registry).

 You can use the `odo registry` command to manage the registries used by odo to retrieve devfile information.